ryantdata/ryantdata/README.md

 - 👋 Hi, I’m @ryantdata.
-- 👀 I’m interested in machine learning / data science.
+- 👀 I’m interested in machine learning engineering / data science.
 - 🌱 I’m currently learning technical aspects of machine learning.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Please check out my other repositories.

 <!---
 ryantdata/ryantdata is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.